codio/knowledge/source/instructors/setupcourses/assessments/partial-points.rst

 Example Python grading script for partial points
 ------------------------------------------------
-If you test was written using a Python script, enable partial points similar to the following:
+If your test was written using a Python script, enable partial points similar to the following:

 .. code:: python